magbenji/summary/index.md

 However, based on information available between March 20 and March 24, the following models and methods give a peek at what we might anticipate over the next year.

 ## Methods
-We compare two implementations of SEIR (**Figure 1**) models, network scaling theory, and empirical fits to international COVID-19 outbreak data to infer epidemic progression in Idaho.
+We compare two implementations of compartmental models (an SEIR model, **Figure 1**, and a more elaborate version based on a SEIR), network scaling theory, and empirical fits to international COVID-19 outbreak data to infer epidemic progression in Idaho.
-In the SEIR implementations evaluated here, errors in input parameters, population demographics, and initial conditions give rise to errors in preductions.
+In the compartmental models evaluated here, errors in input parameters, population demographics, and initial conditions give rise to errors in preductions.
-For instance, if the Exposed population is actually larger than we input into the models, the actual peak in infections will occur sooner than predicted by the models.
+For instance, if the exposed population (the E compartment of the model) is actually larger than we input into the models, the actual peak in infections will occur sooner than predicted by the models.
 While the exact values for each parameter is not presently known, the values used here are within ranges that are informed by recent publications and observations of COVID-19's international spread.
 We examine the sensitivity of the models to parameterizations within reported ranges (for example, death rates from Italy vary significantly from those reported from China, and recent reporting from the US indicates higher death rates for young individuals than in Italy), and we present predictions based on these ranges.